lancerael/pi-auth/README.md

 # pi-auth

 An Node Express app to handle basic authentication and authorisation, with access and refresh tokens.
+This is a simple ROPC (Resource Owner Password Credentials) Oauth 2.0 service for where you want to handle user accounts on your website without login redirects.
+ROPC is not the most secure flow, so this solution is not recommended for protecting sensitive information.

 ## Table of Contents